Oil is recovered using two main methods: mining and in situ. The method employed depends on how deep the oil sands reserves are deposited.

 Due to the depth of the reserves, recovery rates for the methods of extracting bitumen vary.
 Drilling methods cannot be used in mining areas, and vice-versa.

-Mining is used when deposits lie within 70 meters (200 feet) of the earth’s surface – approximately 20 per cent of oil sands reserves.
+Mining is used when deposits lie within 70 meters (200 feet) of the earth’s surface – about 20 per cent of oil sands reserves.
 Like most surface mining operations, the oil sands are scooped by large shovels into trucks and taken to crushers where the large clumps of clay are broken down.
 The oil sands are then mixed with hot water so they can travel through a pipeline to a plant where the bitumen is separated from the other components.

 Tailings ponds are an operating facility common to all types of surface mining.
 In the oil sands, tailings consisting of water, sand, clay and residual oil are pumped to these basins – or ponds – where settling occurs and water near the top is reused for future mining recovery.
-Click here to find out more about tailings ponds.

 In situ drilling

 Drilling methods are used for reserves that are more than 70 meters (200 feet) below the surface, and must be recovered in place, or in situ.

 Advanced technology is used to inject steam, combustion or other sources of heat into the reservoir.
 The heat warms the bitumen so it can be pumped to the surface through recovery wells.
 Advances in technology, such as directional drilling, enable in situ operations to drill multiple wells (sometimes more than 20) from a single location, further reducing surface disturbance.

 The majority of in situ operations use steam-assisted gravity drainage, or SAGD.
 This method involves pumping steam underground through a horizontal well to liquefy the bitumen, which is then pumped to the surface through a second recovery well.